 Jean-François Formela is a partner and focuses on new advances in biology and drug discovery technologies as well as novel therapeutics.

-He is chair of the board of IFM Therapeutics and serves on the boards of F-star, Intellia Therapeutics (NASDAQ: NTLA), Kyn Therapeutics, Spero Therapeutics, and Translate Bio (formerly RaNA Therapeutics) which he co-founded.
+He is chairman of IFM Therapeutics and serves on the boards of Intellia Therapeutics (NASDAQ: NTLA), F-star, Kyn Therapeutics, Spero Therapeutics (NASDAQ: SPRO), and Translate Bio which he co-founded.

-Jean-François has been involved in the formation of companies such as Adnexus (acquired by BMS), ArQule (NASDAQ: ARQL), Arteaus Therapeutics (acquired by Lilly), Cellzome (acquired by GSK), deCODE (NASDAQ: DCGN, acquired by Amgen), Exelixis (NASDAQ: EXEL), MorphoSys (Xetra: MOR.DE), NxStage (NASDAQ: NXTM, acquired by Fresenius Medical) and SGX Pharmaceuticals (NASDAQ: SGXP, acquired by Lilly).
-He was also an investor in Achillion (NASDAQ: ACHN), Annovation Biopharma (acquired by The Medicines Company), CoStim Pharmaceuticals (acquired by Novartis) and Horizon Pharma (NASDAQ: HZNP) as well as a board member of Biochem Pharma (NASDAQ: BCHE, acquired by Shire) and Novexel (acquired by AstraZeneca).
+Jean-François has been involved in the formation of companies such as Adnexus (acquired by BMS), Arteaus Therapeutics (acquired by Eli Lilly), Cellzome (acquired by GSK), deCODE (NASDAQ: DCGN), Exelixis (NASDAQ: EXEL), MorphoSys (Xetra: MOR.DE), NxStage (NASDAQ: NXTM, acquired by Fresenius Medical) and SGX Pharmaceuticals (NASDAQ: SGXP, acquired by Eli Lilly).
+He was also an investor in CoStim Pharmaceuticals (acquired by Novartis) and Horizon Pharma (NASDAQ: HZNP).

 Jean-François joined Atlas Venture in 1993 to build the U.S. life sciences franchise.
-Prior to joining Atlas, Jean-François worked at Schering-Plough, where he directed U.S. Phase IV studies in all therapeutic areas.
-Before that, he was responsible for the marketing of Intron A, Schering-Plough’s alpha-interferon.
-Jean-François began his career as a medical doctor and practiced emergency medicine at Necker University Hospital in Paris.
+Prior to joining Atlas, Jean-François worked at Schering-Plough where he was responsible for the marketing of Intron A, Schering-Plough’s alpha-interferon.
+He began his career as a medical doctor and practiced emergency medicine at Necker University Hospital in Paris.

-Jean-François is a member of the Massachusetts General Hospital Research Advisory Council and a former trustee of the Boston Institute of Contemporary Art.
+Jean-François is a member of the MGH Research Advisory Council and a former trustee of the Boston Institute of Contemporary Art.
 He received his M.D. from Paris University School of Medicine and his M.B.A. from Columbia University.